PeterMarshall29/book1/_build/html/_sources/jupyternotebooks/for_loops.md

 # `For` Loops

+Conditionally executes a statement repeatedly, where the statement does not need to manage the loop condition.

 The management of what controls the loop happens inside the argument to the for command.
 The syntax is
 “for (loop variable definition and initialisation; condition to continue the loop; increment to loop variable instruction) { code to execute}”